What Is The Oklahoma Drill In Football?

 Coaches have created ways to use Oklahoma drill concepts still but from space.
 This makes the game safer and reduces the injuries that a play may occur from the depth.

 Teams have created different names for a new style of Oklahoma drills, often using cones and spacing to distance players.
+This helps them practice tackling in noncontact drills.
+In our opinion, this is the best way to practice leverage and tackling during training camp.

 This type of Oklahoma drill is often called “Millenial Oklahoma.”
-This type of Oklahoma drill allows players to defeat blocks without having a free linebacker to tackle the running back.
+This type of Oklahoma drill allows players to defeat blocks without having a free linebacker tackle the running back.

 It also gives obstacles for the running back to dodge.
 This creates a game scenario for all of the players involved.
 It also reduces the risk of injury because of all the players that are spaced out.